microbit-cz/analog-indicator-180deg-with-servo/README.md

   - 180_analog_indicator_face.svg (face of the indicator)
   - 180_analog_indicator_stand.svg (stand for the plywood with face)
   - 180_analog_indicator_pointera.STL (pointer)

+### Price:
+  - All the materials and etc. should be around *158 CZK*
+  - Plywood for the face: 19 CZK, Plywood for the stands: 12 CZK, Filament: 0,58 CZK, Servo: 126 CZK

 ## Tutorial
 1. Open the *180_analog_indicator_face.svg* in LightBurn Software.